 Now, you may be asking yourself, “Do I really need a landing page?
 I’ve got an optin box in my sidebar – that should be enough…”

 Collecting leads in the sidebar of your website or at the bottom of your post is effective, but it’s going to be hard to build a huge list that way unless you have hundreds of thousands of visitors a month.

 Let me put it this way.

-When you put your optin box in your sidebar, it’s easy to miss.
+When you put your lead optin box in your sidebar, it’s easy to miss.
 A reader will check out your content and unless they really want to hear from you again, just leave.
-If you’re content is stellar, then they might sign up if you give them an incentive.
+If your content is stellar, then they might sign up if you give them an incentive.

 That means that your ‘conversion’ rates are going to be really low!
 So let’s start with that…

 Conversion rates are pretty easy to understand when it comes to landing pages.

 Very simply, your landing page conversion is the number of people who SEE your optin form compared the the number of people who FILL IT OUT.